Tsonga language: Languages and dialects

 Some dialects are subdialects but have been mentioned here for completeness.
 For example, Valoyi and Luleke comprise the N'walungu dialect.
 There is no Gwamba dialect as Gwamba is another name for Xitsonga itself.
 Formally Xitsonga has been called Gwamba.
 Tswa-Ronga dialects not considered part of the family include Pulana (Xipulana, Sepulane).
-What is commonly referred to as "Shangana/Changana" is not a recognized language in South Africa and is not a dialect that falls within the Xitsonga language group, as its distinctiveness stems mainly from the use of the Nguni language and grammar.
+What is commonly referred to as "Shangana/Changana" is not a recognised language in South Africa and is not a dialect that falls within the Xitsonga language group, as its distinctiveness stems mainly from the use of the Nguni language and grammar.